extenda/shared-workflows/composite-actions/nodejs-script/print-topology/README.md

-# Print Kafka Stream App Topology
+# print-topology

-This is a GitHub Action to print Kafka Stream App topology
+This is a GitHub Action used to visualize a Kafka Stream topology via a Mermaid diagram that is saved in README file.
+Additionally, it collects information such as topics, state stores etc. and saves it in a file.

-This action will generate Mermaid diagram for Kafka Stream App topology defined in 'docs/topology/stream.txt' or supplied in 'inputs.topologyFilePath' and commit it to project's README.md or other file supplied in 'inputs.readmeFilePath'
+### Inputs

+- `topology-file-path` (optional, default: 'docs/topology/stream.txt'): Path to the topology file.
+- `processor-topics-output-file-path` (optional, default: 'docs/topics/processor-topics.txt'): Path to the file to save extracted list of topics used in the processor.
+- `readme-file-path` (optional, default: 'README.md'): Path to the README file.
+- `application-ids` (optional, default: '[]'): List of application ids (processor with multiple processing-functions will have many) provided as a JSON array string.
+For example: ["application-1", "application-2"]

 ## Example

-This example will generate Mermaid Topology Diagram.
+This example will generate a Mermaid Topology Diagram and create a file with collected topics, state store names and application ids.

 ```yaml
 jobs: